 3.2.3.4.
-Implementation of turbulence models in AeroSol and validation continuous transition from RANS to DNS, even for complex flow configurations (e.g. without directions of spatial homogeneity).
-As for the discontinuous Galerkin method available presently in AeroSol, it is the best suited and versatile method able to meet the requirements of accuracy, stability and cost related to the local (varying) level of resolution of the turbulent flow at hand, regardless of its configuration complexity.
-The first step in this direction was taken in 2017 during the internship of Axelle Perraud, who has implemented a turbulence model (k- ω -SST) in the Aerosol library.
+Implementation of turbulence models in AeroSol and validation

+We will gradually insert models developed in research direction 3.2.2.1 in the AeroSol library in which we develop methods for the DNS of compressible turbulent flows at low Mach number.
+Indeed, due to its formalism based on temporal filtering, the HTLES approach offers a consistent theoretical framework characterized by a continuous transition from RANS to DNS, even for complex flow configurations (e.g. without directions of spatial homogeneity).
+As for the discontinuous Galerkin method available presently in AeroSol, it is the best suited and versatile method able to meet the requirements of accuracy, stability and cost related to the local (varying) level of resolution of the turbulent flow at hand, regardless of its complexity.
+The first step in this direction was taken in 2017 during the internship of Axelle Perraud, who has implemented a turbulence model (k- $\omega$ -SST) in the Aerosol library.